bychkovalex/rpn_calculator/README.md

 =======================
 Development notes

-I used a pure JS for this task.
+I used a pure JS (ES5) for this task.
 Thus I developed the calculator as a JS function.
-I did it for a few reasons.
-First, it is really enough for this simple project.
-Second, the simple code will be easier to use or integrate into more complex project which will use whatever JS framework or/and libraries.
+It is really enough for this simple project.
 I provided 2 methods (submitExpression and reset) for the usage, everything else is private.
 I used an recursion inside the function as it is always fun to do.
 It would be fun to have functionality for clear and memory.
 This could be pretty easily added.